 The world is filled with people giving advice.
 Many people love to tell those of us living with mental illness how we can live better, but not many of these people have actually experienced mental illness.
 Advice from peers who know what it’s like to have these unique struggles is essential.
 These difficulties are unique to us, so we need individualized support and inspiration, too.

 This blog is a powerful collection of such advice.
 14 bloggers, business owners, and entrepreneurs have all banded together and spoken up about what it’s like to live with mental illness.
-Each one has shared how it is still possible to live a meaningful and amazing life, no matter the daily struggles you face.
+No one has said that it’s easy, but knowing that there are other people who are going through the same thing could provide you with some much-needed comfort.

 This blog will inspire you.
 It will remind you of all the good you can do.